ONSdigital/ons-pattern-library-starter/src/utilities/partials/height.md

 </div>
 [/snippet]

-Set how many columns wide an element should be.
+Set the height of an element, in multiples of 8 pixels.